laylaksn/PhD-findings/README.md

 formulations are developed based on optimal first-order reformulations of the problems.
 The theoretical framework is based on ADN theory, which is used to address practical issues and convergence considerations.
-A novel approach to solving elliptic PDEs is presented based on a PGD which solves the minimisation of a discrete rather than a continuous LeastSquares functional.
+A novel approach to solving elliptic PDEs is presented based on a PGD which solves the minimisation of a discrete rather than a continuous Least-Squares functional.
 The spectral element method which combines the flexibility of finite element methods with the accuracy of spectral methods is used as the foundation of the discretisation.
 The application of the Least-Squares PGD algorithm to the Poisson, convection-diffusion